zenstreamz/AIOStreams/README.md

 > [!WARNING]
 > Huggingface is centered around AI and as this addon is not related to AI, they may take it down.

+> [!NOTE]
+> GDrive doesn't seem to work on Huggingface Spaces.
+I'm not sure why.

 1. Create a Huggingface account and on the [home page](https://huggingface.co) create a new space.

   ![Screenshot 2024-12-29 133648](https://github.com/user-attachments/assets/9d20a1ac-8eff-4748-8ed7-29da174bd438)